chuaii/CelebA-Debias/README.md

 | FSC (Oversampling) | 89.61           | 92.55        | **87.22**     | 97.09      |
 | FSC (Reweighting)  | 89.27           | 91.53        | **87.04**     | 97.55      |

-Open_NonSmiling (mouth open but not smiling) is the hard group: 78.45% -> 87.22%.

 ### Analysis: Why FairSupCon Alone Is Not Enough